core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * (11) PENDING: the peer is running KUDOS, has offered its nonce, has received the nonce from the other peer, and is waiting for key confirmation.

-### State Machine {#ssec-state-machine}
+### KUDOS State Machine {#ssec-state-machine}

-The following refers to the KUDOS state and the OSCORE Security Contexts that a particular KUDOS peer has with respect with another particular peer.
+Ane execution of KUDOS is driven by a state machine that the two peers independantly execute.
+The current state determines correct actions for the peers to take, in terms of transitioning to other states and processing of messages.

 #### Startup